 The lever on the front end of the gun is used to spread soap across the front of the barrel.
 It functions separate from the internal motor (previously via the trigger).
 In order to have continuous soap spreading, the servo will function to move the lever up and down to keep soap spreading across the front end.
 It will pull the lever up via the string we have attached and the rubber band will pull the lever back down.
 The code we have given includes this functionality for the servo as well.

 a.
 Attach a micro USB cable to the HexWear and to the computer that contains the code you downloaded.

 b.
 Within Arduino IDE, make sure you have the right port selected by going to Tools > Board > HexWear and Tools > Port > HexWear.

 a.
 Unscrew battery pack and place three AAA batteries inside battery pack.
 Then, screw battery pack back together.

 b.
-Unattach the micro USB cable from the computer and the HexWear.
-Attach the battery pack instead.
+Detach the micro USB cable from the computer and the HexWear and attach the battery pack in it's place.

 c.
 Place battery pack wherever convenient.

 7. Make sure the bubble gun itself has 2 AA batteries inside.